hep-mirrors/sherpa/Manual/source/manual/getting-started.rst

-Fixing the order of electroweak couplings to :option:`2`, matrix elements of all partonic subprocesses for Drell-Yan production without any and with up to two extra QCD parton emissions will be generated.
+Fixing the order of electroweak couplings to :option:`2`, matrix elements of all partonic subprocesses for Drell-Yan production without any and with up to five extra QCD parton emissions will be generated.
 Proton--proton collisions are considered at beam energies of 6.5 TeV.
 Model parameters and couplings can all be defined in